GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fedcm/index.md

   fit within FedCM, for example with the [Mobile Document Request API](https://github.com/WICG/mobile-document-request-api).

-## How can identity providers develop FedCM?
+## How can you develop FedCM?

-You need a secure context (HTTPS or localhost) in Chrome to use the FedCM.
+You need a secure context (HTTPS or localhost) both on the IdP and RP in Chrome to use the FedCM.

 ### Debug code on Chrome on Android {: #remote-debug-android}